yearn/tokenized-strategy/README.md

 Check the [docs](https://docs.yearn.fi/developers/v3/overview) for the most updated deployment address.

 Deployments on new chains can be done permissionlessly by anyone using the included script.
-First follow the steps to deploy the vault factory from the [Vaults V3](https://github.com/yearn/yearn-vaults-v3/tree/3.0.2) repo.
+First follow the steps to deploy the vault factory from the [Vaults V3](https://github.com/yearn/yearn-vaults-v3/) repo.

-You can then deploy the TokenizedStrategy using the provided scipt.
+You can then deploy the TokenizedStrategy using the provided script.

 ```
 forge script script/Deploy.s.sol:Deploy --rpc-url YOUR_RPC_URL
 ```

+If the deployments do not end at the same address you can also manually send the calldata used in the previous deployments on other chains.

 ### To make contributions please follow the [Contribution Guidelines](https://github.com/yearn/tokenized-strategy/blob/master/CONTRIBUTING.md)